huystuhh/huystuhh.github.io/index.md

       <img src="https://media.hswstatic.com/eyJidWNrZXQiOiJjb250ZW50Lmhzd3N0YXRpYy5jb20iLCJrZXkiOiJnaWZcL3NodXR0ZXJzdG9jay0yMjU5MDc0MDQ5LmpwZyIsImVkaXRzIjp7InJlc2l6ZSI6eyJ3aWR0aCI6ODI4fX19">
     </div>
     <div class="project-card-content">
-      <h3>Watermarkn't</h3>
+      <h3>Watermarkn't</h3>.
-      <p>A Python application to remove watermark text from an image.
+      <p>A tool to remove watermark text from an image.
 I developed this as a side project for my own personal use, not intended for financial or commercial use.</p>
-      <p>It uses OpenCV and inpainting to naively try and remove the watermark and unfortunately does not do it very well.
-The most successful watermark removal tools use AI/ML to re-draw the image after the watermark has been removed, which is my future goal for improving it</p>
+      <p>Built with Python, it uses OpenCV and inpainting to naively try and remove the watermark and unfortunately does not do it very well.
+The most successful watermark removal tools use AI/ML to re-draw the image after the watermark has been removed, which is my future goal for improving it.</p>
       <p>Note: banner image for this project card is from Shutterstock.</p>
     </div>
   </a>